CrociDB/bulletty/site/docs/install.md

 !!! note "Note:"
     [bulletty on crates.io](https://crates.io/crates/bulletty)

-## Pre-built binary
+## Prebuilt binary

-You can download the [latest release on GitHub](https://github.com/CrociDB/bulletty/releases).
+You can grab the prebuild binaries for the [latest release on GitHub](https://github.com/CrociDB/bulletty/releases).

-!!! note "Note:"
-    At the moment, there are no releases on the page, only from Cargo

 ## Building